A Guide For Buying Intel i3 For College Students in 2025

 Q. Which is better for students in 2026, Intel i5 or Ryzen 5?

-Q. What laptop specs should an i3 student buyer prioritize in 2026?
+Q. What laptop specifications should an Intel i3 student buyer prioritise in 2026?